AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-52929-redundant-request-to-re-index-default-source-items.md

 ---
 # ACSD-52929: Redundant request to re-index default source items

-The ACSD-52929 patch fixes the issue where there is a redundant request to reindex default source items when the inventory indexer is configured in async mode.
+The ACSD-52929 patch fixes the issue where there is a redundancy of requests to reindex default source items when the inventory indexer is configured in async mode.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.38 is installed.
 The patch ID is ACSD-52929.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions